harness/developer-hub/docs/chaos-engineering/get-started/onboarding/guided-onboarding.md

 * [HCE single-click onboarding](/docs/chaos-engineering/get-started/onboarding/single-click-onboarding.md)

 :::tip
 Currently, this feature is behind the feature flag `CHAOS_V2_ENABLED`.
-Contact [Harness support](mailto:support@harness.io) to enable the feature
+Contact [Harness support](mailto:support@harness.io) to enable the feature.
 :::

-## Discover services, create network maps, and execute chaos experiments

 If you chose to onboard with guidance, follow the steps below.

 ### Select an environment

 1. Select an environment from a list of environments and select **Next**.
-It may take a while to set up the environment.
+It might take a while to set up the environment.

     ![](./static/guided/select-env-2.png)

 ### Select an infrastructure

-2. Select an infrastructure from the list of infrastructure and select **Next**.
+2. Select an infrastructure from the list and select **Next**.

     ![](./static/guided/select-infra-3.png)